 Graces. not Gifts

 What does it mean to be a Christian?
-In this sermon, Dr. Martyn Lloyd-Jones preaches from John 1:16 to tell his hearers that the Christian is the one who has received the fullness of God.
-He preaches that the process of sanctification is part of the Christian life, therefore it must be part of the Christian message.
-The only reason God can give us gracious fullness of salvation is because He Himself is full to infinite extent.
-When God gives us salvation, He both imputes and imparts the righteousness of Christ to our behalf.
+In this sermon titled “Graces, not Gifts,” Dr. Martyn Lloyd-Jones preaches from John 1:16 to tell his hearers that the Christian is the one who has received the fullness of God.
+He preaches that the process of sanctification is part of the Christian life, and therefore it must be part of the Christian message.
+The only reason God can give gracious fullness of salvation is because He Himself is full to the infinite extent.
+When God gives salvation, He both imputes and imparts the righteousness of Christ to the believer.
 This does not mean the Christian life will be easy.
 Dr. Lloyd-Jones illustrates sanctification as a garden.
-A man can tend to the soil all his life and never produce any fruit, for he has forgotten to plant seeds.
-In this illustration Dr. Lloyd-Jones also tells his hearers that the vines are produced by God, and our toiling for His glory must be devoted to ridding the garden of weeds.
-A great encouragement that we can have in God, Dr. Lloyd-Jones preaches, is that He is our protector; we must feel as a child feels when mom or dad show up to solve the problem.
-Listen as Dr. Martyn Lloyd-Jones preaches about God's graces.
+A person can tend to the soil all their life and never produce any fruit, for they have forgotten to plant seeds.
+In this illustration Dr. Lloyd-Jones also tells his hearers that the vines are produced by God, and the toiling for His glory must be devoted to ridding the garden of weeds.
+It is a great encouragement that God is the protector.
+Listen as Dr. Martyn Lloyd-Jones preaches about God’s graces.

 About Dr. Martyn Lloyd-Jones